mvcds/chama-frontend-assignment/README.md

 The goal of this assignment is to see how the candidate performs using the same tools that are used in every-day chama web development so we can judge how one would perform solving common development tasks that we have.

 ### Stack
-In Chama, our frontend stack consists in React + Redux, so it is needed that the same stack is used in this assigment.
+In Chama, our frontend stack consists in React + Redux :heart:, so it is needed that the same stack is used in this assigment.
 Complementary libraries are free to use (e.g. lodash).

 ### First steps
 Go to http://todomvc.com/.
 On this website, you will find many sample implementations of the same TODO application, every time using a different framework.
 You can choose [React](http://todomvc.com/examples/react/#/) implementation to have a place to start at.
 It's ok to use the same styling as the original application.